 The Ninja has also made headway into the blender world.
 In fact, I’m hearing the Ninja blender now calls out Vitamix on their packaging for being too expensive!
 All is fair in love and blenders, I guess 😆.
 Ninja has made huge progress in the blender and kitchenware world.
 They have all sorts of blenders, processors, and even coffee makers now!

-I can dig it!
-For the purpose of this Vitamix vs Ninja review, I’ll be talking about the Ninja blender I have now (and have had for almost 5 years), the Ninja Professional Blender, Pro System 1100.
+Although you can compare Ninja blenders in the above link, for the purpose of this Vitamix vs Ninja review, I’ll be talking about the Ninja blender I have now (and have had for almost 5 years), the Ninja Professional Blender, Pro System 1100.

 Now, let’s get down to business.